Andreskakey/OldgroupGamingpj/README.md

-# Old group project done in-class
+# Old project done in-class and for my personal usage.
+Some of this file are C++ and Java for computer graphic reference.